dosimulation/d_and_v/how_to_start.md

 ![admin page](/images_folder/step5.png)

+## Step 7 ##

+Adding import and export functionality

+## Step 8 ##

-when the database is messed up (or has some errors):
+When the database is messed up (or has some errors):

 1. rm db.sqlite3
 2. rm folder migrations
-3. python manage.py makemigrations InputData
+3. python manage.py makemigrations database_component
-4. python manage.py migrate --fake InputData
+4. python manage.py migrate --fake database_component
 5. python manage.py migrate
 6. python manage.py createsuperuser  -- This is a necessay step, since the database -- needs to be rebuilt

-Considerations in building the database

-1. enabling updating
-2. enabling manually adding records